China warns against using metaverse as a tool for illegal fund-raising

-BEIJING, Feb 18 (Reuters) - China's banking and insurance regulator issued a warning on Friday against using the metaverse as a tool for illegal fund-raising, amid widespread speculation in the private sector.
+BEIJING, Feb 18 (Reuters) - China's banking and insurance regulator issued a warning on Friday against using the metaverse as a tool for illegal fund-raising, amid widespread interest in the country's private sector.

 "Beware of being duped, and if you find clues of suspected illegal crimes, please actively report this to the relevant local departments," the statement said.